Supporting the Community

-Inaugural naming rights sponsor of AAMI Park, Melbourne's purpose built home of soccer and rugby.
+Inaugural naming rights sponsor of AAMI Park, Melbourne's purpose built home of soccer, rugby league and rugby union.
 Opened in May 2010 with a capacity of 30,000, AAMI Park is one of the world's finest stadiums to view rectangular codes, with its cutting edge 'bio-frame' roof providing extensive seating and excellent viewing.

 Victoria SES Partnership

 Our long-standing partnership with the Victoria SES started in 2002.
-Since then, we’ve contributed over $4.5 million towards equipment and tools to support their brave rescue work, as well as advertising and community awareness.
+Since then, we’ve contributed over $9 million towards equipment and tools to support their emergency assistance work, as well as community education programs.